RaiyanJahangir/Mammo-Find/README.md

 python3 evaluate_model_n_shot.py
 ```

-Check the evaluation folder to see models' performances
+Check the evaluation folder to see the models' performances

 ## 11) Deactivate Virtual Environment and wrap up
 ```